ArashBan/ArashBan/README.md

 ###

-<h4 align="center">I am a bachelor's student of computer software at Yadgar Imam Khomeini University.<br>I am very interested in C# programming language.
-For this reason I work with the .NET library, I started learning this technology with Windows Forms and then continued with ASP.NET Core and web development.<br>Currently, I am looking for continuous and increasing experience and learning in related fields.</h4>
+<h4 align="center">Hey there, I am Arash!
+A 22-year-old Developer and a Computer Software student.
+My passion for coding started when I was a teenager and I haven't stopped learning and growing since then.
+My expertise lies in C#, and I have about 4 years of experience in the field. <br>I began my journey with Windows Forms Application technology, but my curiosity and thirst for knowledge led me to explore the web world.
+I picked up ASP.NET for Back-End and learned HTML/CSS and TypeScript in Front-End at the introductory level.
+I love the challenge of constantly learning new technologies and staying updated with the latest trends in the industry. <br>In addition, I also have good problem-solving abilities and I have practical experience with OOP.
+I believe in writing clean and efficient code that not only works but is also easy to maintain.
+I am a team player and enjoy collaborating with others to create innovative solutions.
+Let's share our experiences and grow together in our professional journey!</h4>

 ###